If you constantly suffer from a greasy nose and an shiny forehead, you might have oily skin. How can one be sure about it though?

 People with different skin types produce different levels of sebum.
 People with oily skin produce more sebum than normal because of overactive sebaceous glands.

-Some oil on the skin is normal, especially when you wake up, or at the end of the day, and particularly when it’s hot.
+It is normal to have oily skin when you wake up, at the end of a tiring day, or even when the climate is hot.
 But too much production of this oil by the sebaceous glands is not good as we just saw, and that is when skin acquires its oily character.

 Oily skin, in turn, can lead to a host of other skin imperfections.

-When you look in the mirror and find that your face is shiny and covered in oil, you have oily skin.
+If you find that your face becomes oily and shiny in a few hours, you have oily skin.

 Why Is My Face So Oily?

 The root cause of oily skin is overactive sebaceous glands, but there are many reasons why these glands are overactive.